Student Financial Aid and Scholarships

 Deadlines

 To be given priority consideration for the Federal Supplemental Educational Opportunity Grant, Federal Work-Study Program, and tuition waivers for all or part of any given academic year, a valid FAFSA must be received by the federal processor on or before March 1 prior to the academic year for which the student is applying.
 To meet this deadline, submit the FAFSA no later than February 15.
-The FAFSA is available on October 1 prior to the academic year for which the student is applying.
-Signing the FAFSA electronically is the recommended method for submission.
-If applicable, online applicants should mail the FAFSA signature page, obtained from the FAFSA website, in early February to meet the priority deadline.
+The FAFSA is typically available on October 1 prior to the academic year for which the student is applying.
+Filling out the FAFSA electronically is the recommended method for submission.

 Eligibility

-Financial aid eligibility for any student is determined by the difference between the estimated cost of education at the University of Oregon and the expected family contribution (as determined by the FAFSA) from the student’s family, the student and parents if the student is a dependent, or the student and spouse if the student is married.
+Financial aid eligibility for any student is determined by the difference between the estimated cost of education at the University of Oregon and the student aid index (SAI) (as determined by the FAFSA) from the student’s family, the student and parents if the student is a dependent, or the student and spouse if the student is married.
 Students (and their families if appropriate) are expected to bear the primary responsibility for meeting educational costs.
-When a student’s expected family contribution is less than the cost of education, the university attempts to meet the difference with need-based financial aid first, then attempts to fill the remaining difference with non-need based loans.
+When a student’s SAI is less than the cost of education, the university attempts to meet the difference with need-based financial aid first, then attempts to fill the remaining difference with non-need based loans.

 Assessing Financial Aid Eligibility

-The university uses a method prescribed by law to determine an expected contribution from the student and family toward the cost of the student’s education.
-The expected family contribution, derived from using the federal formula, is based on income and asset information as well as certain variables such as family size and number of family members attending college.
+The university uses a method prescribed by law to determine a SAI from the student and family toward the cost of the student’s education.
+The SAI, derived from using the federal formula, is based on income and asset information as well as certain variables such as family size.
 This system ensures that students receive consistent and equitable treatment.
 Financial aid counselors review unique circumstances on a case-by-case basis, at the request of the student.

 Satisfactory Academic Progress